-Goal 4: Attract, Grow and Retain Businesses
+Goal 4: Attract, Grow and Retain Bu sinesses

 Strategy Tactic Timeline Measurement Status

-2 2.
-Develop and coordinate Ongoing as driven by Response by One-Stop Business intelligence reports
+2. Develop and coordinate Ongoing as driven by Response by One-Stop Business intelligence reports

-training activities based on business demands • currently being developed
+training activities based on business demands currently being developed

-k business intelligence. partners, including a description -
+business intelligence. partners, including a description -

-• the ETPL
+, the ETPL

-• Number of EMS participants
+response to Business Number of EMS participants

 enrolled in training 48

-Number of new trainings added to the ETPL based on
+Number of new trainings

+added to the ETPL based on
-business intelligence.

-Number of participants placed
+business intelligence. • Number of participants placed

 in employment based on new

 trainings (measurement

 dependent on completion of

 new ETPL process).

+, ,

-1. Team up with the Economic Ongoing Appropriate representation One LVGEA Board member
+4.3.
+Align workforce 1.
+Tages we with the Face one Onceine .
+A nove prints representation One LVGEA Board member

-Development agencies to support business , Two LVGEA Panel members
+development resources to be 1.
+Team up with the Economic Development agencies to support business Ongoing Appropriate representation on board, committees and/or Two LVGEA Panel members

-retention and expansion in the local area.
+anchored by the following retention and expansion in the local area. panels.
 One City of Las Vegas Panel

+industry sectors: retention and expansion in the local area. paneis. member

-industry sectors: • Agriculture member • Still actively recruiting
+Agriculture Still actively recruiting

-Agriculture Aerospace & Defense Still actively recruiting
+Aerospace & Defense Jan don't on y 1001 direm.

 Information Technology

-• Clean Energy
+Clean Energy

 Health & Medical Services

 Logistics & Operations

 Manufacturing

 Mining & Materials

 • Tourism, Gaming &

 Entertainment.